Social-Emotional Domains: Collaboration and Teamwork

-- What similarities do you see between this activity and situations you encounter at school or in any after school activity in which you participate?
+- What similarities do you see between this activity and situations you encounter at school or in any after-school activity in which you participate?

 - What symbolism is represented in the bundle of sticks, and the words on them, that should be remembered?
-(The answer you are looking for might be something along the lines of, “Just like the sticks you threw the greatest distance, we might be able to have greater performance by coming closer together and sharing our hopes, dreams and what we’ve learned with each other.
+(The answer you are looking for might be something along the lines of, “Just like the sticks you threw the greatest distance, we might be able to have a greater performance by coming closer together and sharing our hopes, dreams, and what we’ve learned with each other.
 The closer we become, the greater the trust and the greater the performance.”)